scalapb/ScalaPB/sbt-settings.md

 The sbt-scalapb plugin is configured to use a specific version of the code generator.
-However, if you would like to use a newer version, add the following like to your `project/scalapb.sbt`:
+However, if you would like to use a newer version, add the following line to your `project/scalapb.sbt`:

 {%highlight scala%}
 // Controls which version is used by sbt-plugin